 Do you have any concerns about your pregnancy journey that I can help you with?
-Leave the comments in my FORUM section, and I would be happy to help you.
+Leave the comments below, and I would be happy to help you.

 “Variety of foods during pregancy is the key to ensuring balance in nutrition in the 1st Trimester of pregnancy.”

 Babies’ major organs are formed during the first few weeks of pregnancy in the first trimester.
 This crucial stage is the time of early fetal development.
 Rapid growth also occurs here as well.

 If you think about it, the baby would need more nutrients from the mom to help in this stage of development.

 Therefore, iron, calcium, and folic acid are key nutrients needed at this stage to foster good fetal growth and development.
 Let’s go through each group to give you an idea of what the nutrients are, and their function in your body.
 I will then give you examples of foods that are rich in iron, calcium, and folic acid.

 Your body during pregnancy supplies your baby with blood and oxygen needed.
 Iron is used to make hemoglobulin found in red blood cells that carry this oxygen to your baby.
 Therefore because of this increased demand for iron, your diet requires about twice the amount of iron during pregnancy as opposed to before pregnancy.

 You need at minimum 27mg (source: mayoclinic) of iron twice daily.
 Getting this additional iron can come from a variety of foods and also supplements that can facilitate this increased need.
 There are fruits, vegetables, whole grains, lean protein, low-fat dairy products that offer the iron needed for pregnancy.